abhiramr/abhiramr.github.io/_others/We_Are_Bangalore.md

 <h4><i>And finally</i></h4>
 <h2><u>  Communities of Bangalore - </u></h2>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">[Thread] Today&#39;s topic of discussion I&#39;d like to broach is one of Community building.
 I&#39;m a big believer in communities and I&#39;m sure all of you have some stake in this as you Are part of Twitter.</p>&mdash; Bengaluru/Abhiram (@WeAreBangalore) <a href="https://twitter.com/WeAreBangalore/status/1146435629514838025?ref_src=twsrc%5Etfw">July 3, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+And of course, I thank the admins of <a href="https://twitter.com/WeAreBangalore">We Are Bangalore</a> for the opportunity :blush: Cheers!